teokem/guides/setup-macos.md

 2. Navigate to the "Apps" menu (top, right corner); then look for "Get Box Sync"
 3. Download, install, then open Box Sync.
 4. Login with your university email and follow the instructions.

+Once installed, you will have a new folder called "Box Sync" in your top-level user directory.
+All files placed here will be automatically synced to Box and _vice versa_.
+For example, you could install Box Sync on multiple computers and they will all be synched automatically.
+From the Box website you have access to version history of your files as well as the possibility to restore deleted files.

+Finally, Box integrates very well with Microsoft's Office 360 (see above) and you can edit Word, Excell files etc. on Box directly from a web-browser without any additional software installed.

 ## Free access to Matlab, Maple, Comsol etc.